Silver Meteor: Route details

 In its present form, the southbound Silver Meteor leaves New York in mid-afternoon, arriving in Washington at dinner time and traveling overnight through Virginia and the Carolinas for arrival at breakfast time the following morning in Savannah, rush hour in Jacksonville, lunchtime in Orlando, and early evening in Miami.
-Northbound trains leave Miami just before rush hour, arriving in central Florida at lunchtime and Jacksonville in late afternoon and dinner time in Savannah, then passing through the Carolinas and Virginia overnight for arrival at breakfast time in Washington, mid-morning in Philadelphia and lunchtime in New York.
+Northbound trains leave Miami just before rush hour, arriving in central Florida at lunchtime and Jacksonville in the late afternoon and dinner time in Savannah, then passing through the Carolinas and Virginia overnight for arrival at breakfast-time in Washington, mid-morning in Philadelphia and lunchtime in New York.

-Like other long-distance trains operating on the Northeast Corridor, local travel between NEC stations is not allowed on the Silver Meteor.
+Like other long-distance trains operating on the Northeast Corridor, local travel between NEC stations is prohibited on the Silver Meteor.
 Northbound trains only stop to discharge passengers from Alexandria, Virginia northward, and southbound trains only stop to receive passengers from Newark, New Jersey to Washington.
-This policy is in place to keep seats available for passengers making longer trips.
+This policy is in place to keep seats available for passengers making more extended trips.
 Passengers wanting to travel locally must use the more frequent Northeast Regional or Acela trains.
-Additionally, the Silver Meteor, like the Silver Star, does not allow local travel between West Palm Beach and Miami.
-Southbound trains only stop to discharge passengers, while northbound trains only stop to receive passengers bound for points beyond West Palm Beach.
+Additionally, the Silver Meteor, like the Floridian, does not allow local travel between West Palm Beach and Miami.
+Southbound trains only discharge passengers, while northbound trains only stop to receive passengers bound for points beyond West Palm Beach.
 This is due to the availability of Tri-Rail, South Florida's commuter rail system.